-A flash of orange lands on a tree branch.
+A flash of orange lands on a branch.
 It’s got six legs and wings.
 It’s the size of your pinky.
 It’s an insect.
 But it’s like nothing you’ve ever seen before.
 Have you discovered a new species?
-Maybe, but maybe not.
+It’s not that simple.

 This scientist helped discover a new species of crab called the yeti crab.

-There’s a process for how to identify and name a new species.
+There’s a process for identifying and naming a new species.
 First, a specimen has to be captured and collected.
 Then it has to be studied.
-Experts must make sure it doesn’t already belong to a known species.
-If it looks like something that already exists, a deeper look may be needed.
-Scientists compare the DNA to the DNA of the similar species.
+Experts must make sure it doesn’t belong to a known species.
+To find out, scientists compare the DNA—or molecule that holds the genetic code of organisms—to the DNA of the similar species.
 If it is not a match, then the fun begins.

-Scientists write a detailed report and submit it to a scientific journal.
-If these experts agree, the animal officially becomes a new species.
+Scientists write a report and experts review it.
+If they agree, the subject officially becomes a new species.